(The entire book appears at this link with chapters added after appearing online:

 Columbia is not the worst place in the world.

-The city possesses a quaint Old South charm,
+City possesses a quaint Old South charm.

-and because of nearby oil deposits as well as
+Due to nearby oil deposits as well as

 a booming lumber industry, a decent economic outlook as well.